(Last Updated 12/08/2020)

 Reduce wasted food through research

-- Direct USDA to develop new technologies to increase shelf life of fresh food.
+- Direct USDA to research new technologies to increase shelf life of fresh food.

 - Require USDA to establish a standard for how to estimate the amount of wasted food at the farm level.